lizzochek/SelfAssessment/Skills/Async.md

   - nextTick :🙋 explained
   - AbortController :🙋 explained
   - AbortSignal  : 👂 heard
-  - Promise unhandled rejection : 👂 heard
+  - Promise unhandled rejection : 🖐️ used
   - Promise double resolve : 🖐️ used
   - child_process : 🖐️ used
   - worker_threads: 🖐️ used
   - Atomics : 👂 heard
-  - High resolution clock
+  - High resolution clock : 👂 heard
   - Callback hell : 🖐️ used
   - Promise hell : 🖐️ used
   - ref() and unref() : 🖐️ used
   - Error handling in async code : 🖐️ used
   - Better stack traces with return await : 🖐️ used
   - JSON: streaming serialization : 🖐️ used
-  - promisify : 👂 heard
+  - promisify : 🖐️ used
-  - callbackify : 👂 heard
+  - callbackify : 🖐️ used
   - AsyncLocalStorage : 🖐️ used
   - AsyncResource : 🖐️ used
 - Techniques
   - async.js library : 🖐️ used
   - RxJS library : 🖐️ used
-  - Async composition
+  - Async composition : 🖐️ used
   - Promise.all : 🖐️ used
   - Promise.allSettled : 🖐️ used
   - Promise.race : 🖐️ used
   - Promise.any : 🖐️ used
   - Web Locks API : 👂 heard
   - IPC : 👂 heard
-  - Channel API : 👂 heard
+  - Channel API : 🖐️ used
   - Revealing Constructor : 👂 heard
   - Web Locks API : 👂 heards